 The main procedures governing the functioning of the General Assembly are laid out in the Statutes and the Standing Orders.
 The Board is mandated under the statutes to develop its own procedures governing decision-making, including decision-making between meetings, and all other actions of the Board, provided these are consistent with the Statutes themselves.
 The Standing Orders of the General Assembly apply mutatis mutandis to the actions of the Board where the Board has not established its own procedures with respect to a matter.
 Additional procedures and rules have been established through decisions and recommendations of the General Assembly and the Board over the years.
-In 2014, a process of bringing together all these rules into a single document or compilation for the sake of greater clarity and transparency was initiated.
+In 2014, a process of bringing together all these rules into a single document for the sake of greater clarity and transparency was initiated.
+The first consolidated version of this document was completed, with a number of placeholders, in 2015.

 At a more operational level, there is not a formal process in place to evaluate the General Assembly's performance, the main 'check' being provided by the transparent and democratic procedures of the General Assembly themselves.
-As regards the Board, the anticipated increase in its size resulting from the decision to expand the range of countries from which full member organizations (and therefore Board members) may come, coupled with a proposal to further expand the Board by providing seats for representatives of a certain number of representatives of EEB member organizations that are European networks in their own right, led to proposals to initiate a discussion on the functioning of the Board.2
+As regards the Board, the increase in its size resulting from the decision to expand the range of countries from which full member organizations (and therefore Board members) may come, coupled with the decision to further expand the Board by providing seats for representatives of a certain number of representatives of EEB member organizations that are European networks in their own right, resulted in discussions on the functioning of the Board that continued throughout the year.